sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Either 14 is not square root of 197 or 197 is an odd number.
 ```

 Here, we used the intersection of two conditions to evaluate to one final boolean value.
-Both conditions had to evaluate to `true`, else, it evaluates to `false`.
+Both conditions had to evaluate to `true`; else, it evaluates to `false`.

 ## 3. Using cond
-`cond` is used to evaluate a series of boolean expressions in order, and execute the code block corresponding to the first expression that is true.
-Each expression in a `cond` statement must evaluate to either `true` or `false`, and can include any valid Elixir expression.
+`cond` evaluates a series of boolean expressions in order and executes the code block corresponding to the first `true` expression.
+Each expression in a `cond` statement must evaluate to either `true` or `false` and can include any valid Elixir expression.

-A `cond` construct is the equivalent to `else if` clauses in many imperative languages such as Python.
+A `cond` construct is equivalent to `else if` clauses in many imperative languages like Python.

 We can continue with our previous example and define a `cond` test as follows: